-- What are the roles and responsibilities of the institution's decision-making bodies? - What are the links between central services and departments/faculties; how is the cooperation coordinated? - What kind of policies does the institution have in place (central services or at faculty level) for quality assurance, internationalisation, research and innovation management etc.?
-How are these policies linked to the overall strategic direction of the institution? - Who has decision-making power over academic and research activities, funding issues, selection and promotion of staff, admission etc.? - How is it ensured that activities are aligned with the desired institutional profile and missions?
-Who is responsible for this? - How are internal (including students) and external stakeholders involved in institutional governance and decision-making? - How does the institution communicate information about its activities to its internal and external stakeholders? (cf. ESG 1.8) - Funding: - $\circ\;$ Analyse the total budget (breakdown of income and expenditure) of the institution - How are decisions made about budget allocation, including to faculties/departments and for new initiatives at institutional level? - What is the budget available for activities related to the management of research and use of research results and how is it allocated?
-What proportion is ring-fenced for specific projects?
-What is the income from these activities (e.g. licensing, spin-off, intellectual property, contract research, consultancy etc.) - Human resources: - What are the key features of the institution's human resource policy?
+- What are the roles and responsibilities of the institution's decision-making bodies? - What are the links between central services and faculties/departments; how is the cooperation coordinated? - What kind of policies does the institution have in place (central services or at faculty level) for quality assurance, internationalisation, research and innovation management etc.?
+How are these policies linked to the overall strategic direction of the institution? - Who has decision-making power over academic and research activities, funding issues, selection and promotion of staff, admission, etc.? - How is it ensured that activities are aligned with the desired institutional profile and missions?
+Who is responsible for this? - How are internal (including students) and external stakeholders involved in institutional governance and decision-making? - How does the institution communicate information about its activities to its internal and external stakeholders? (cf. ESG 1.8) - Funding: - Analyse the total budget (breakdown of income and expenditure) of the institution - How are decisions made about budget allocation, including to faculties/departments and for new initiatives at institutional level? - What is the budget available for internationalisation activities and how is it distributed?
+What proportion of that is ringfenced for specific projects?
+To what extent the resources available sufficient for supporting the internationalisation activities? - Human resources: - What are the key features of the institution's human resource policy?
 What is the profile of the staff (academic vs support staff, per faculty, demographics)? - How does the institution ensure the competences of its staff?
-What kind of staff development structures and processes are in place? (cf. ESG 1.5) - What kind of career paths does the institution have in place for its PhD candidates, researchers and other staff involved in research activities in various aspects and stages of their careers?
+What kind of staff development structures and processes are in place? (cf. ESG 1.5) - How the does the human resource management take into account and support the internationalisation goals of the institution?